Safecast/Pocketcast-iOS/README.md

 - Core Location should stop working / running in background if a device is not connected
 - Any timers or polling must also be stopped.
 In general, the use of polling should be avoided.
 Excessive wakeups will cause iOS to terminate background apps.
 - The app should self-terminate, or stop Core Location / Bluetooth if < 20% battery remaining
-- Core Location accuracy should be set to either kCLLocationAccuracyBest or kCLLocationAccuracyNearestTenMeters.
+- On battery, Core Location accuracy should be set to either kCLLocationAccuracyBest or kCLLocationAccuracyNearestTenMeters.
 The power consumption and actual precision of these modes should be tested in more detail.
+- Test data should be collected and evaluated to determine if kCLLocationAccuracyNearestTenMeters is acceptable for Safecast data.

 Optional:
 - The user might be allowed to disable geolocation or tweak the precision further.
 However, no setting lower in precision than kCLLocationAccuracyNearestTenMeters, or without coordinates entirely, should be accepted for data submission to Safecast.